black-parrot/black-parrot/docs/interface_specification.md

 ### Address Alignment, Request Sizes, and Data Alignment

-All BedRock transactions are defined by a byte address and transaction size.
+All BedRock transactions are defined by an address and transaction size.
 These fields are transmitted unmodified across all messages in the transaction.
 Every transaction has a power-of-two size defined by the `e_bedrock_msg_size_e` enum that ranges from 1B to 128B, inclusive.
 Data and address alignment is determined by the transaction size.